What Heals Leaky Gut Syndrome?

 What causes leaky gut

 A protein called (zonulin) controls intestinal permeability.
-There are two factors that activate this protein.
+Two factors activate this protein.

 First, is an unbalanced gut microbiome (the number of bad bacteria is higher than the good ones).

-Also, the high gluten intake (a protein present in wheat, rye, and barley).
+Also, the a high gluten intake (a protein present in wheat, rye, and barley).

 Also, there are some factors that studies proved their link to increased intestinal permeability.
 These factors include;